-- Evaluation of fault messages
+- Evaluation of fault messages via the display and adjustment module

 - · Checking the output signal

 - Treatment of measurement errors

-A smartphone/tablet with the adjustment app or a PC/notebook with the software PACTware and the suitable DTM offer you further comprehensive diagnostic possibilities.
-In many cases, the causes can be determined in this way and the faults eliminated.
+Further comprehensive diagnosis possibilities are offered by a PC with the software PACTware and suitable DTM.

+In many case, the failure reasons can thus be determined and faults rectified.

-Check 4 ...
-20 mA signal (level measurement)
+Check output signal (level measurement)

-Connect a multimeter in the suitable measuring range according to the wiring plan.
-The following table describes possible errors in the current signal and helps to eliminate them:
+The following table describes possible errors with the output signal and helps to remove them:

-Error Cause Rectification 4 20 mA signal not stable Level fluctuations Set damping appropriate to the instrument via the display and adjustment module or PACT- ware/DTM 4 20 mA signal missing Electrical connection faulty Check connection according to chapter "Connection steps" and if necessary, correct according to chapter "Wiring plan" Voltage supply missing Check cables for breaks; repair if necessary Operating voltage too low or load resistance too high Check, adapt if necessary Current signal greater than 22 mA or less than 3.6 mA Instrument on failure message Note error message on the display and adjustment module
+Error Cause Rectification Output signal not stable Level fluctuations Set damping appropriate to the instrument via the display and adjustment module or PACT-ware/DTM Output signal missing Electrical connection faulty Check connection according to chapter " Connection steps" and if necessary, correct according to chapter " Wiring plan" Voltage supply missing Check cables for breaks; repair if necessary Operating voltage too low Check, adapt if necessary